frconor-ebook/meditations/_posts/2025-11-17-heaven-and-vigilance.md

 Death is an indispensable step towards our reunion with God.
 The children of God should always view death as a transition to eternity.
 Once we are in God's company, "night shall be no more*."* To the extent that we grow in our sense of divine filiation, we should become more desirous of meeting Our loving Father.

 We should, therefore, look at death without fear, but with holy expectation.
-After all, "life is a journey towards eternity\...Every moment becomes precious precisely through this perspective.
+After all, as John Paul II says, "life is a journey towards eternity\...Every moment becomes precious precisely through this perspective.
 We must live and work in time, beating within us the nostalgia for heaven" (John Paul II, *Address*, October 22, 1985)*.*

 We can be very aware that there are many, many people around us who do not have that "nostalgia for heaven."
 They've grown accustomed to their prosperity and material comfort, as if these things were to last forever.
-Lords of themselves, they are happy in their lot.
+"Lords of themselves, they are happy in their lot" (Lord Byron, *Don Juan*).

-They've forgotten the fundamental truth: "For here we have no lasting city, but we seek the city which is to come" (Heb.
+They've forgotten the fundamental truth: "For here we have no lasting city, but we seek the city which is to come," we're told in the Letter to the Hebrews (Heb.
 13:14).

 There are many messages that Our Lord gives us along the pathway of our life that bring that home to us; what we might sometimes refer to as human tragedies: plane crashes, volcanic eruptions, tsunamis, floods, and major traffic accidents in which a lot of people die.